Owe Wagermark: Military career

 From 1 January 2001, he was employed by the Ministry of Defence and served in Brussels as the deputy military representative to the European Union Military Committee.

 Later career

-Wagermark served as the Senior Military Advisor and Communications Director in Gripen International from 2002 to 2008 and in Saab Bofors Dynamics from 2008 to 2009.
-Wagermark was the Chief of Staff and Senior Adviser to Håkan Buskhe, the President and CEO of Saab AB within the CEO Office, between 2009 and 2016.
-Wagermark is currently the Special Adviser to the President & CEO of Saab AB within the CEO Office, having been appointed in July 2016.
+Wagermark served as the senior military advisor and communications director in Gripen International from 2002 to 2008 and in Saab Bofors Dynamics from 2008 to 2009.
+Wagermark was the chief of staff and senior adviser to Håkan Buskhe, the president and CEO of Saab AB within the CEO Office, between 2009 and 2016.
+Wagermark is currently the special adviser to the president and CEO of Saab AB within the CEO Office, having been appointed in July 2016.
 He is also a board member of the Swedish Indian Business Council (SIBC).

 Personal life

 Wagermark is married to the social worker Margareta.
 They have two children, Maria and Martin.

 Wagermark is the Grand Prior (national leader) of the Knights Templar in Sweden.
 He is the former chairman of the Swedish Air Force Fan Club.